attainu/project-rupali-barla-au13/README.md

 4) Status - Prints the slot number, registration number and color of the parked vehicles.

-5) Reg_No_By_Color - Gives the registration numbers of all cars of a particular colour.
+5) Reg_No_By_Color - Gives the registration numbers of all cars of a particular color.

-6) Slot_No_By_Color - Gives the slot numbers of all cars of a particular colour.
+6) Slot_No_By_Color - Gives the slot numbers of all cars of a particular color.

 7) Slot_No_By_Reg_No - Gives the slot number by providing registration number.